Wide sandy beaches and warm ocean breezes may be calling you, but there are loads of family fun waiting in Ocean City, Maryland

 Four days in early May, Springfest celebrates spring and kicks off the upcoming summer season.
-Located on the south end of the boardwalk there’s live entertainment, great food, crafts and fun for its 30th Anniversary in 2021.
+Located on the south end of the boardwalk there’s live entertainment, great food, crafts and family fun.

-September 30 – October 3, OC’s biggest festival Sunfest will celebrate its 46th year.
-Demonstrating art and craft artists amaze visitors with their skills, while there are 300 vendors to excite your taste buds.
+OC’s biggest festival Sunfest celebrates almost 50 years in operation.
+Demonstrating art and craft artists will amaze visitors with their skills, while there are 300 vendors to excite your taste buds.

-From November 18, 2021 – January 1, 2022, OC celebrates the season with fun events, parades and the Winterfest of Lights.
+Another celebration in Ocean City is appreciating the holiday season with fun events, parades and the Winterfest of Lights.
 OC sparkles with thousands of sparkling holiday lights and many animated light displays.

 Angler Food & Spirits has been a family-owned and operated staple in OC for more than 80 years.
 Groups are welcome with great views of the marina and Assateague Island and an exciting menu.
 The ship shaped bar is a fun setting for a cold beverage.
 Groups are invited to stay after dinner for a sightseeing cruise on Angler’s boat.